huggingface/dataset-viewer/jobs/mongodb_migration/README.md

 ## Configuration

-The script con be configured using environment variables.
+The script can be configured using environment variables.
 They are grouped by scope.

 ### Admin service